Robust Computation Tree Logic: Robust CTL*

 \section{Robust CTL*}

 In this section, we present the robust version of CTL*, named robust CTL*, which combines the features of rCTL and rLTL.
-We show that rCTL* is more expressive than both and then present an algorithm for rCTL* model checking.
+We show that rCTL* is more expressive than both.
+In addition, we present an rCTL* model checking algorithm and address the rCTL* satisfiability and synthesis problems.